| RETURN TO CATALOG |

 Violins are complaints of silk creased in the lover’s night

-Violins are the distant sound of wine falling on a previous desire
+Violins are the distant sound of wine falling on a previous

 Violins follow me everywhere in vengeance